calebOkoh/stationBalance/README.md

 | Clamp violation rate | Low single-digit % per station | Timing error; concentrates at stations with heavy van activity |
 | Out-of-system fleet count over time | Smooth few-% of fleet with a maintenance-shaped seasonal bump | A sawtooth means the 6h / 72h thresholds are mis-set |

+### Recovery test (steps 3.2 / 3.3)

+The ledger diagnostics above check internal consistency; they do not check that the event-emission rules are *correct*.
+Verify the logic directly and without external data: take a real slice of `silver.trips`, inject synthetic van moves with known station pairs and timings, run 3.1–3.3, and assert exact recovery of every injected move.

+This validates the emission **logic**.
+The 6h / 72h / 30d thresholds are **priors** and are not validated within this scope — step 6.6 would do that, and it requires a trip archive overlapping the polling window, which is not available in this timeframe. **Tier 2 therefore ships diagnostically consistent but without a numeric error bar, and is reported that way.** Tier-1 `net_flow` is counted rather than reconstructed, so training, evaluation and attribution are unaffected.

 ### Modelling gates

 - Chronological split only (5.2)